 Students develop a strong academic foundation by studying a variety of courses from the social sciences and Māori studies, as well as specialist Social Work topics.
-Later on in the degree, a large amount of fieldwork practice takes place in the community.
+Later on in the degree, a fieldwork internship takes place in the community.
 Combined, this academic and practical foundation equips students with the values, knowledge and skills for employment in the social work profession, as well as in people-related, social policy and research occupations.

 - New Zealand's longest-established Social Work programme.

 - UC offers qualifications which are internationally regarded and recognised by the New Zealand Social Workers Registration Board (SWRB).

 - The programme is well-known for its high-quality Social Work education and research and is home to the Te Awatea Violence Research Centre, which is leading New Zealand research in that area.

 - The Social Work programme is friendly and accessible, with interactive classes and a strong practice orientation.

 - Students are likely to work with diverse populations and thus learn about practical issues relevant to Māori, Pacific and other communities.

 - There is the opportunity to pursue special interests in topics such as mental health, child welfare, criminal justice, violence and abuse, and gender and sexuality studies.

 Entry to the first year of the BSW is open to all students with entry to the University.

 While there are no particular school subjects required for the study of Social Work, a background in subjects which require communication skills such as English, history, geography or te reo Māori are useful.
 Volunteer work in the community is good preparation.